phapi/phapi.github.io/docs/started/configuration/index.md

 ## Overriding default settings
 Use the <code>app/configuration/settings.php</code> file to override any of the default settings.
 You should **not** edit anything in the <code>app/configuration/default/</code> directory.

+## Adding serializers and middleware
+The order of adding (de)serializers and middleware to the middleware pipeline is important.
+But there is no general rule since all middleware are different.
+Serializers and deserializers should be added after each other so that's a little bit easier to set up.

+**To help with this we've added a [suggested order](https://github.com/phapi/phapi-configuration/blob/master/app/configuration/middleware.php) in the [phapi/phapi-configuration](https://github.com/phapi/phapi-configuration/) project.**

 ## Logging
 By default no logging is set up, instead a "dummy" logger is configured.